 It opens up more experiences

 If you’re teaching abroad in a big city with a large ex-pat community then it’s possible you can get by without needing to pick up the local language.
 But sticking only to ex-pat communities and not meeting and socialising with locals arguably means you’re missing out on what that country uniquely has to offer.

 Picking up the language opens you up to more experiences and socialising opportunities.
 Your social pool massively expands and you’re more likely to pick up great tips for places to visit, where to eat, and more.

 Having another language looks great on your CV

-Having foreign language skills can help you stand out in the jobs market.
+Having foreign language skills can help you stand out in the job market.
 Not everyone is in TEFL for life, many go abroad with the intention of returning home to settle in a different career.
 The great thing about TEFL is that it equips you with a whole range of transferable skills that will help you move into different lines of work.

-Two-thirds of business in the UK value foreign language skills according to the CBI (Confederation of British Industry).
+Two-thirds of businesses in the UK value foreign language skills according to the CBI (Confederation of British Industry).
 Even if you aren’t completely fluent in the language it still looks great to employers – it shows an ability to learn something difficult as an adult as well as a level of cultural awareness.